marcofuentes05/xmpp-client/README.md

 # About

 The purpose of this project is to implement a simple XMPP client that is capable of sending and receiving messages, files and updates from users and contacts.
-The project was made using Python3.8.10 and the `sliXMPP` library.
+The project was made using Python3.7.0 and the `sliXMPP` library.

 ### Project Functionalities
-- [ ] Register a new account
+- [x] Register a new account
-- [ ] Log in with an existing account
+- [x] Log in with an existing account
-- [ ] Log out of a current session
+- [x] Log out of a current session
-- [ ] Delete account from server
+- [x] Delete account from server
-- [ ] Retreive user's contact list
+- [x] Retreive user's contact list
-- [ ] Show user details
+- [x] Show user details
-- [ ] 1 on 1 chat
+- [x] 1 on 1 chat
 - [ ] Group Chat
-- [ ] Send Presence Stanzas
+- [x] Send Presence Stanzas
 - [ ] Send/Receive Files

 ## Difficulties